 Who is this for?

-If you’re looking for help understanding changes in the health care industry, this information can help you sort through the confusion.
+If you’re under age 65 and you're looking for help understanding health care reform, this information can help you sort through the confusion.

 One of the goals of the Affordable Care Act is to improve the quality and safety of health care.
 In that way, health care reform means better care for everyone.

 Other provisions of the Affordable Care Act help people get health insurance who couldn't before.
 They also help make coverage more affordable.
 So what does health care reform mean to you?
 It may depend on how you get your insurance, or whether you have any.

 Employers with more than 50 full-time employees weren't required to make changes to the health plans they offer.
 If your employer has fewer than 50 full-time employees, health care reform means your coverage changed.
 That's because small-group health plans must cover the same basic set of benefits and plans you buy yourself.